It really is far too easy to overeat things that are crunchy, salty, and a little greasy. Even if you know they’re bad for you!

 I tried dehydrating green beans raw, from frozen (blanched), sauted and deep fried.

 You could likely recreate that by lightly steaming fresh green beans for about 3 minutes, then plunging into cold water to stop the cooking, then laying out to dry a bit before tossing in oil.
+You should dry them with a tea towel or paper towel before tossing in oil.

 You can also deep fry them about 10-12 minutes and dehydrate for 8 hours with excellent results, but more work.
 Pull the beans from the oil before they are crispy, as soon as a bit of brown tinge starts to show up.